 - A. All security guards and uniformed supervisors working under this Contract must complete the following training and pass the required written examination.
 Contract security guards and uniformed supervisors who worked under the predecessor Contract and who maintain valid certification credentials will not be required to take the training until their suitability adjudication expires.
 Prior to the expiration of their suitability adjudication, those security guards must complete the required training.
-All newly hired Contract security guards with no prior experience under the predecessor or other current FPS security guard service Contract must take the following training and pass the written examination prior to working under this Contract. - B. All Government-provided training and testing for this Contract shall be provided at the locations specified in Section F-1.1. - C. The Contractor bears the entire responsibility for scheduling and coordinating with FPS for the Government-provided training courses, the written examinations, weapons qualifications, first aid, CPR, AED certifications.
+All newly hired Contract security guards with no prior experience under the predecessor or other current FPS security guard service Contract must take the following training and pass the written examination prior to working under this Contract. - B. All Government provided training and testing shall be provided at 6315 Bren Mar Drive, Alexandria, VA 22312.
+All training is provided at no cost to the contractor at this training facility except for Guard companies wanting to use this range: \$516 for a 4 hour block \$773 for a 6 hour block - C. The Contractor bears the entire responsibility for scheduling and coordinating with FPS for the Government-provided training courses, the written examinations, weapons qualifications, first aid, CPR, AED certifications.
 FPS must be afforded the opportunity to observe all training, certifying, and qualifying activities.
 The Contractor shall also bear all costs and responsibilities related to their employees' attendance at the training and examinations, including all expenses for transportation, lodging, and meals (as may be necessary).
 The Contractor shall provide remuneration to their employees at the same hourly rate/salary they would receive for on-the-job training.
 All training-related costs must be factored into the offering price, as they will not be itemized or paid for separately by the Government after Contract award. - D. The CO, COTR, or any designated representative of the CO shall have the express authority to observe any training session sponsored or provided by the Contractor without any advance notice.
 The purpose of such observation is to ensure that the Contractor is adhering to the training syllabus and is complying with the stated training requirements defined in this Contract.
 The Contractor shall be responsible for providing the CO a copy of the training schedule within 10 days after award of the Contract and at the beginning of each month when training is scheduled.
 The Contractor shall immediately notify the CO of any changes to the schedule after it is submitted.
-The Training Plan and Schedule is located in Attachment 2, Exhibit 4.
+The Training Plan and Schedule is located in Section J, Exhibit 4.